NVIDIA/NeMo/docs/source/asr/examples/kinyarwanda_asr.rst

     ...[same options as in the previous example]...
     +init_from_pretrained_model=${INIT_MODEL}

-In that case the pretrained model `stt_en_conformer_ctc_large <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/stt_en_conformer_ctc_large>`_ will be automatically downloaded from Nvidia GPU Cloud(NGC) and used to initialize weights before training.
+In that case the pretrained model `stt_en_conformer_ctc_large <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/stt_en_conformer_ctc_large>`_ will be automatically downloaded from NVIDIA GPU Cloud(NGC) and used to initialize weights before training.

 To initialize from **SSL checkpoint** we should edit our training script like the following code: